 “Fast Action” the progressive rock band formed with her high school sweetheart Michael, played original music inspired by Rush, Angel City, and the Beatles (covers included Beatles, Cheap Trick, XTC, AC/DC, Vapors)

 Attending Clackamas Community, René began her music major and formal percussion studies with the famous Northwest percussion educator Don Worth Sr. This brought mallets, rudiments, and reading to a new level.
 It’s important to note that the entire time, René still continued to create music with Here Comes Everygody and be self-taught on piano, but here at CCC, formal lessons on the piano began.
 After a 5-year hiatus from school (got married and put a spouse through school) René finished her music degree in 1992 at Lewis & Clark College studying with Mark Goodenberger.
 In addition to playing piano at weddings and events, and gigging/touring heavily with her band, René has been teaching drums privately since 1992.
 Since 2008, René has continued her higher education in percussion by taking advanced lessons from Brett Paschal (Lewis & Clark College Percussion Director), Joel Bluestone (Portland State University master percussionist), and Alan Jones, a well-known and established NW Jazz drummer with international credentials.
-As recent as July, 2010, René enrolled herself in the NW Drum Camp and studied with drumline master teachers Vern Johnson, Mike Stevens, and Tom Float.
+As recent as July, 2010, René enrolled herself in the NW Drum Camp and studied with drumline specialists.
 The updated marching drumline techniques she learned are directly applied in her new position (January 2009) as the Drumline Director for Rex Putnam High School’s “KINGSMEN THUNDER” in Milwaukie, OR.
 She is also on staff at the renowned Alan Keown Drum Camp (marching percussion).
 Rene’ has been awarded status as a Vic Firth Educator (December 2009) and enjoys support from Vic Firth.
 She currently studies with Matt Keown & Brett Paschal.